adriangs1996/wintry/README.md

 * Templates

-* Maybe some ViewEngine (Jinja, or we could go deep and try Brython ???
-IDK)
+* Maybe some ViewEngine (Most likely will be based on Jinja2)

+* Implement a builtin Admin (Similar to Django), but taking advantage of the registry system.
+Cool stuff here, perhaps we can dynamically create models and manage the databases in the admin with a UI.
+IDK, maybe, just maybe.

 ## Contributions
 ----------------